 After several conversations, including with various members of the buyer's team, it became apparent that previous cancellations for other types of work had been very badly viewed by the internal management.
 By rewording the cancellation charge into a consultancy and assessment invoice the bill was paid and the client relatively happy.

-An understanding of the true picture behind an issue may need a greater degree of understanding as to the motivations of the other party.
+An understanding of the true picture behind an issue may need a greater degree of understanding as to the motivations of your negotiating counterpart.
 Take time to see how they see things and it very much could work in your favour.